2019 Software Piracy Updates - Altium Electronic Design Software

 - Altium Designer

 You may have received a letter from the Worcester, Massachusetts law firm of McInnes and McLane.
+They may be representing Altium software directly, or on behalf of the Business Software Alliance (less likely).

 "Altium Designer includes a streamlined licensing system, enabling you to get licensed and up-and-running with your Altium Designer Software in a timely and efficient manner.
 The system offers various licensing types to meet, and suit, your licensing needs :